icey830/restapiexpress/README.md

 restapiexpress
 =
-**a framework for creating uniform RESTful APIs quickly written in Node.js (ExpressJS and GruntJS)**
+**A framework for creating uniform RESTful APIs quickly written in Node.js on top of ExpressJS and GruntJS**

 Goals
 -